 The Gratitude

 I sat in our warm and comfortable home, thankful.
-Thankful that we had made the decision to homeschool you all a few months earlier.
+Thankful that we had decided to homeschool you all a few months earlier.
 Which meant that we “escaped” the sudden trauma of pulling you out of your schools and extra-murals.
-In a way we were able to peacefully enter into the lockdown period without too much disruption – for you 5.
+In a way, we were able to peacefully enter into the lockdown period without too much disruption – for you 5.
 Thankful that your dad and I still had our jobs – even though your dad did take a major salary cut.
-Which meant that we could continue to provide and care for all of you in a time when many families faced financial ruin.
+This meant we could continue to provide for and care for all of you at a time when many families faced financial ruin.

 The Impact